 Near the dam is a large fossilized rock, as seen below.

 The ruins of an ancient flour mill is located along the brook.
-It was built at the end of the 18th C by the family that resettled near the ancient site of Fazael.
+It was built at the end of the 18th century by the family that resettled near the ancient site of Fazael.

 The flour mill was operated by the falling flow of water, which was diverted from a water canal from the upstream dam.
 The water flowed through a canal and fell down on a wooden wheel that turned the grinding stone around – thus crushing the wheat into flour.